-How to Find and Hire the Right Bicycle Attorney for Your Bike Crash Case
+How to Find the Right Bicycle Attorney for Your Bike Crash Case

 For many of the clients that we work with at Bay Area Bicycle Law, it is their first — and sometimes only — experience in their whole life of working with a lawyer.

 It can be really scary to try to find the right lawyer.

 Your case is important to you — the outcome of your case could truly change your life, either for the worse or the better — and you want to find exactly the right person.
 And yet, if you’re not a lawyer yourself, how do you know what a good lawyer even looks like?

 It can be intimidating to contact a lawyer.
 Although we try to be friendly and helpful to everyone who calls our office, whether or not they end up becoming a client, many law firms do not.
 And beyond that, many people feel a little overwhelmed by the idea of “interviewing” a few lawyers before choosing one.

 We don’t want you to just “end up with” a lawyer.
 We want you to get exactly the right support and expertise for your case.

 In today’s post, we have put together some basic guidelines for looking for the right attorney for you.
 If you follow these steps, you will help ensure you are making an informed decision and hiring an attorney that will truly make a difference for your case.